 The findings are published in Psychological Science, a journal of the Association for Psychological Science.

-“Our study shows that two psychological variables, lower self-rated health and age-related decrements in processing speed, appear to be especially important indicators of elevated mortality risk in middle-age and older adults,” says psychological scientist Stephen Aichele of the University of Geneva in Switzerland.
+“Our study shows that two psychological variables, lower self-rated health and age-related decrements in processing speed, appear to be especially important indicators of elevated mortality risk in middle-aged and older adults,” says psychological scientist Stephen Aichele of the University of Geneva in Switzerland.

 Researchers around the different parts of the world are gradually integrating researches on how our energetic and emotional states affect our health.
 How we connect emotionally to our overall wellness and well being may indeed be more relevant than any supplement, food, exercise, medical intervention, or health treatment.